 - Principal Investigator (PI): May access information pertaining to the grant(s) on which he/she is the designated PI.
 May edit their own personal profile, view grant application status and related information, view notice of award, initiate an RPPR (Research Performance Progress Report), view and manage certain training grant activities, and delegate authority to an ASST for certain actions on their account.

-- The ASST role is for department and college research administrators who work with
+- The AA and ASST roles are for department and college research administrators who work with PI's to complete

-- Access to proposals and reports is maintained and delegated by the PI, not by OSP, to assist with data entry and/or view grant status.
+- With these roles, access to proposals and reports is maintained and delegated by the PI, not by OSP, to assist with data entry and/or view grant status.